CONSTITUTION OF THE SOCIALIST PARTY USA

 Section 1: The decision to run state and local candidates under the banner of the Party shall be left to the discretion of the state and local organizations.

 Section 3: State and local organizations of the Party may run candidates for political office in other political parties or form joint party tickets only after requesting and receiving the approval of the National Committee.
-If the candidate in question is a Party member, a request from the candidate must be made and approved by the National Committee as outlined in Article IV, Section 2.
+If the candidate in question is a Party member, a request from the candidate must be made and approved by the National Committee as outlined in Article IV, Sec 2.

 Section 4: State and local organizations of the Party may endorse independent candidates or candidates from similar independent political parties only after requesting and receiving the approval of the National Committee.